rayference/pinttrs/docs/rst/dev.rst

 *I want to ...*

-.. dropdown:: ... create a release on GitHub
+.. admonition:: ... create a release on GitHub

    1. Make sure that the `GitHub CLI <https://cli.github.com/>`_ is installed on your machine.